Haoranwugithub/UWB_CSS342_2019_Fall/class1/homework/readme.md

     //  output: [1, 2, 3, 4, 4, 5]
     virtual void sort() = 0;
 ```
 Any method to sort an array can be used, even bubble sort.
 You will **NOT** be scored based on algorithm performance, only on correctness.
 Write tests as thourough as possible.
-Result must be *in-place* as in taking effect on the same object.
+Result must be *in-place* as in taking effect on the same array object from test input.

 4. (25pt) Implement **reverse()** and **testReverse()**